keithledgerwood/WICLab-guide/002-active-directory.md

 5. For groups, uncheck the checkbox at the **dc=_yourdemodomain_,dc=_com_** level.
-6. Check the checkboxes for the OUs containing your demo groups.
+6. Check the checkboxes for the OUs containing your workshop groups.

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/002/image16.png "image_tooltip")

-    At the bottom of the page you have the option to set the Okta username format.
+> At the bottom of the page you have the option to set the Okta username format.
 This determines which attribute is matched against the username entered on the Okta login page when performing Delegated Authentication.
 You don’t need to change it.

 7. Click **Next**.

-    The agent is configured with the configuration you have provided.
+> The agent is configured with the configuration you have provided.
 When complete, a confirmation is shown:

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/002/image17.png "image_tooltip")